ArgonDesign/alogic/doc/srams.md

 of the SRAM.
 The `type` of an SRAM can be either a sized integer type, or a `struct` type.
 The `depth` of the SRAM is given by a constant expression.

-A combinatorially driven 1024 entry deep SRAM of 16 bit unsigned integers called `storage` could be declared as:
+A combinationally driven 1024 entry deep SRAM of 16 bit unsigned integers called `storage` could be declared as:

 ```